The Pot That Juan Built

 (See 1-R2-C1)

 PO 2.
-Participate in a group response to a given piece of literature that connects:
+Participate in a group response to a given piece of literature

 a. text to self (personal connection)